 wir zücken stifte, stellen aufnahmegeräte an

-Günter Vallaster pointed out during a discussion of the book datenpoesie by the Austrian code artist Jörg Piringer that the code poetry scene was still relatively small, “but very active and closely networked”.
+Günter Vallaster pointed out during a discussion of the book datenpoesie by the Austrian code artist Jörg Piringer (external link, opens in a new window) that the code poetry scene was still relatively small, “but very active and closely networked”.

 Besides Piringer and 0x0a, other representatives in the scene include Nick Montfort who teaches digital media at the Massachusetts Institute of Technology (MIT), Zuzana Husárová and Richard Kitta in Slovakia.
 The fourth annual Code Poetry Slam took place in Vienna in 2019 where a number of representatives from this field of literature introduced themselves and defined their art as follows: “Code poetry is first and foremost what you make of it – from poems written in pseudo programming languages to odes in C++, from spoken-word texts in machine language to executable shell scripts that transform your laptop into W.B.
 Yeats – code poetry can do all that and much more.
 We want to create an interface between languages at all levels, innovative approaches in the fusion of literature and technology.”

 A scene has also converged on the free online and downloadable PDF-zine published by Andreas Bülhoff whose digital reflections also incorporate thoughts on the analogue.
 In my email interview with Bülhoff, he wrote: “Since 2018 I’ve published 50 zines in which I’ve used text to explore the conditions of the post-digital era.
 Like how reading, writing and text rendering are changing due to the transition from the analogue to the digital, which standards work and what potentials these can give rise to.
-Some zines only work digitally and lose their effects in printed form, e.g. Void, in which white text in a PDF can only be made readable by marking it.
-Others only make sense when printed and bound as brochures, like Print , which uses invisible colour codes left behind by the printer as markings on the printouts.
-Or Sort, which plays on the relationship between correct and incorrect page ordering in brochure printing.
+Some zines only work digitally and lose their effects in printed form, e.g. Void (external link, opens in a new window), in which white text in a PDF can only be made readable by marking it.
+Others only make sense when printed and bound as brochures, like Print (external link, opens in a new window) , which uses invisible colour codes left behind by the printer as markings on the printouts.
+Or Sort (external link, opens in a new window), which plays on the relationship between correct and incorrect page ordering in brochure printing.
 The pieces range from the rather traditional poems to conceptual or visual works, code poetry and self-reflective essays.
 It was especially important to me to integrate the latter into the project because sync is published at a frequent rate that closely mirrors my life.
 (I’ve made zines in the train, on the couch at a friend’s place, in the library, at my desk, before and after brushing my teeth, with or without a cat, dead-tired, hurried or carefully thought-out and with a long conceptual advance planning.)”

 This brief description of his publication concept demonstrates how closely intertwined digital processes are with one another and with analogue techniques.
 They show how disruptions are made visible and how a PDF can function as a networked, sharable transmission.
 And how the digital engages in correspondence with the analogue.